-Experience and expertise: Mr Martin has over 20 years' experience across the mining services, supply chain and capital market sectors.
+Name: Title: Experience and expertise: Robert Martin Non-Executive Director Mr Martin has over 20 years' experience across the mining services, supply chain and capital market sectors.
 Before joining the Company's board of directors, he operated a highly successful mining services company which became a leading provider of products and services to the mining industry and operated globally with offices across Australia and internationally.
 After 7 years of growth on growth revenue, profitability and expansion into multiple countries, Mr Martin's company was acquired by a prominent Perth business for an undisclosed multi-million dollar sum.
-Mr Martin now runs a family office in Western Australia with a focus on investing and supporting emerging private and public businesses.

-Length of service: Director since 1 March 2019 Other current directorships: JV Global Ltd (ASX: JVG)

-Former directorships (last 3 years): None Special responsibilities: Nil Interests in shares: 745,156 Interests in options: Nil date of 31 December 2020, subject to shareholder approval
+Mr Martin runs a family office in Western Australia with a focus on investing and supporting emerging private and public businesses and currently holds the positions of Executive Chairman at Suvo Strategic Minerals and non-executive Chairman at Critical Resources Ltd. Length of service: Director since 1 March 2019 Other current directorships: Suvo Strategic Minerals Ltd (ASX:SUV); Critical Resources Ltd (ASX:CRR) Former directorships (last 3 years): Special responsibilities: Chair of Audit and Risk Committee and Member of Remuneration and Nomination Committee Interests in shares: 1,906,242 Interests in options: Nil Contractual rights to shares: Nil